pingidentity-developers-experience/ping-oidc-client-sdk/.github/CONTRIBUTING.md

 ## Commits
 - We prefer signed commits in support of non-repudiation, but do not enforce it since we don't control your environment or internal business requirements.
 See the reference documentation below.
 - Commit messages should be concise but clear.
 When relevant, reference an issue number.
+- Changes that are cosmetic in nature and do not add anything substantial to the security, stability, functionality, or testability of the SDK will generally not be accepted.

 ## Pull Requests
 - tk

 ## Issues
+- **Do not open up a GitHub issue if the bug is a security vulnerability**, and instead refer to the [Responsible Disclosure](https://www.pingidentity.com/en/company/security-at-ping-identity.html) section on our security page, and follow instructions to [file a support case](https://support.pingidentity.com/s/security-vulnerability).
-- Use the standard [Issues](https://github.com/pingidentity-developers-experience/ping-oidc-client-sdk/issues) page to report any findings.
+- Use the standard [Issues](https://github.com/pingidentity-developers-experience/ping-oidc-client-sdk/issues) page to report any non-security bugs, or other findings to be fixed or enhanced.
+- Ensure the bug was not already reported by searching on our [GitHub issues](https://github.com/pingidentity-developers-experience/ping-oidc-client-sdk/issues) page.
 - Use labels.
-  - We created a `security` label for findings that are a potential vulnerability, or the issue puts security at risk, or if you made a security enhancement.
-This can be combined with related labels, such as `bug` or `enhancement`.
 - Titles should be concise but clear.
 - The comment section should include steps to reproduce, expected and actual behavior.